logo for nutrition-and-you.com

 Medicinal uses of sage

-• The essential oil obtained from sage has been found to have acetylcholinesterase (Ach) enzyme inhibition activities.
-This help rise Ach levels in the brain.
-Ach improves concentration and may play a role in the treatment methods for memory loss associated with the disease like Alzheimer's.
+• The essential oil obtained from the herb has been found to have acetylcholinesterase (Ach) enzyme inhibition actions resulting in increased availability of Ach levels in the brain.
+Ach enzyme improves concentration and may play a role in the treatment of memory loss associated with diseases like Alzheimer's.

-• Sage oil, distilled from the flowering tops, contains volatile essential oil such as camphene, cineol, borneol, bornyl acetate and other esters.
-These compounds are known to have tonic, astringent, diaphoretic and stimulant properties.
+• Sage oil, distilled from the flowering tops, is composed of volatile essential oils such as camphene, cineol, borneol, bornyl acetate, and other esters.
+These compounds are known to have tonic, astringent, diaphoretic, and stimulant properties.

-• Sage herb oil is also being used externally as a rubefacient to soothen painful ailments like muscle stiffness, rheumatism and neuralgic conditions.
+• Sage herb oil is also being used externally as a rubefacient to soothe painful ailments like muscle stiffness, rheumatism, and neuralgic conditions.

-• Used as blended massage oil or in the aromatic therapy sage oil helps with nervousness, anxiety, headaches, stress and fatigue.
-(Medical disclaimer)
+• Further, its oil is used as a blended massage oil and in aromatic therapy.
+It helps relieve nervousness, anxiety, headaches, stress, and fatigue.
+(Medical disclaimer).

 Safety profile

-Sage herb when used in large amounts causes nervous irritation, convulsions and death.
+Sage herb, when used in large amounts can cause nerve irritation, convulsions, and death.
 Hence its use is prohibited in known epileptic conditions.